dailymotion/webpack-multi-output/README.md

 ## Todo

-* fix language detection in the filename
+* fix language detection in the filename (or force the value at the end)
-* make it work with multiple entries
+* make it work with multiple entries / code splitting
+* better perfs. it's all about the perf man.

 Bonus: